-For example: An increase in wages and hours of employment for the spouse of a caretaker relative begins September 1^{st} but is not reported until December 1^{st} .
+Example 2: An increase in wages and hours of employment for the spouse of a caretaker relative begins September 1st but is not reported until December 15th.
 The Specialist must verify wages using electronic wage verification if available or paper verification if unavailable, per ongoing policy.

 In this example:

-- Wages verified by MDES confirm the month of ineligibility is September. - October is the first month of Extended Medicaid. - October is entered as the first month of Extended Medicaid.
-Both caretakers are allowed Extended Medicaid through the following September.
+- Wages verified by MDES confirm the month of ineligibility is September. - The Specialist processes the decision on December 16th.

+- February is the month of ineligiblity and the first month of Extended Medicaid because Extended Medicaid is an adverse action. - Both caretakers are allowed Extended Medicaid through the following January.